leobeeson/msgny-project/notes/notes.md

     * Data overheads
     * Training overheads
     * Production overheads
+8. Define Experiments
+    * Misogyny greater in group chats?
+    * Multiple technics/models.
+    * Academic benchmarks.
+    * Feedback from client SME and T&S.
+    * Beta test with cohort of users to flag when unredacted misogynistic messages filter through (i.e. false negatives).
+    * A/B test (if a client-side flagging system is available)
-8. Model Selection
+9. Model Selection
     * Justify
     * Value
         * Iteration Velocity
         * How soon can it be put into production?
         * How soon can you quantify results?
-9. Assumptions of Client System

 10. High-level system architecture
+    * Users that enable End-to-End encryption can have a minimal client-side misogyny detection service.
+        * Primarily word/phrase matching and regex running straigh from the application on users mobile devices or browsers.
 11. Low-level system design
+12. Work Breakdown Structure
+    * Work streams
+    * Work packages
+    * Milestones
+    * Deliverables
+    * Resourcing

 ### Scratpad
 * Handling/flagging of other toxic behaviour